Skip to content

 global_method

 Global strategy to improve convergence from remote starting points.
-With line-search, the search direction is computed using the quasi-Newton step and the length of the step is determined by backtracking until the Armijo condition is fullfiled.
+With line-search, the search direction is computed using the quasi-Newton step and the length of the step is determined by backtracking until the Armijo condition is fulfiled.
 With dogleg, a trust-region dogleg method is used to compute both the step direction and length.
 If None, no global strategy is used and the full quasi-Newton step is taken at each iteration.

 TYPE: Literal['line-search', 'dogleg'] | None DEFAULT: 'line-search'